 Why Learn Mnemonica?

-Although its well known with magicians, most lay people will not know what a memorized stack is.
+Although it’s well-known among magicians, most laypeople will not know what a memorized stack is.

 Drawbacks & Limitations of Mnemonica